 Conspicuous CG: The LBX battles in the anime are rendered with 3D models, while the characters are in 2D.

-Disappeared Dad: Ban's father supposedly died in an airplane crash, but he is actually alive and being forced to work for the Innovators, the group that wants Ban's AX-00.
+Disappeared Dad: Ban's father supposedly died in an airplane crash, but he is actually alive and being forced to work for the Innovators (not those ones), the group that wants Ban's AX-00.

 Does This Remind You of Anything?: The first time they use Odin involves having to send it well outside the handphone controllers' range, but Tiny Orbit has created the Sparkbload, a powerful system that can control an LBX miles away.
 It basically resembles a cockpit simulator.
 They even launch Odin on a runway!

 Load-Bearing Boss: The defeat of Mizel Olegion in W causes the warheads in his flying fortress to start counting down.

 Invoked in Wars when the damage to the Second World structure that sends Seredy Kreisler into the drink also causes Second World to crumble.

 MacGuffin: Ban's AX-00.
 Its core skeleton contains a mysterious item called the "Platinum Capsule", inside which is contained data on how to create a device called the "Eternal Cycler" that could theoretically produce infinite energy.
 Naturally, the Innovators getting their hands on it would be a very bad thing.

 Wars has the Parasite Keys, a secret code in three parts to enter what could be considered the administration level of Second World.

 W repeats this feat in the siege of our heroes' home base alleged to be Detector's base by the government, and masterminded by Omega Dyne.

 Mood Whiplash: Two instances: after Ban's victory in the Artemis final, and after the successful defense against the siege of Tiny Orbit.